 Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-Steelhead trout provides 37 mg and rainbow trout 35 mg per four ounces.
+Both trout offer a decent number of magnesium per four ounces.
 Adding magnesium to your diet could be instrumental in improving sleep related issues like insomnia.
 Magnesium relaxes and calms the whole body including the blood vessels 6.

 More so, it helps keep blood pressure levels balanced and stable.
 A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 7.